libsemigroups/libsemigroups/README.md

 [python bindings](http://github.com/james-d-mitchell/libsemigroups-python-bindings/) (for Python 2 and 3) for most of the functionality of libsemigroups.

 ## Issues
-If you find any problems with libsemigroups or have any suggestions for features that you'd like to see please use the
+If you find any problems with libsemigroups, or have any suggestions for features that you'd like to see, please use the
 [issue tracker](https://github.com/james-d-mitchell/libsemigroups/issues).

 ## Acknowledgements